-SFAS 141 supercedes Accounting Principles Board Opinion No. 16 ("APB 16"), "Business Combinations."
+SFAS 141 supersedes Accounting Principles Board Opinion No. 16 ("APB 16"), "Business Combinations."
 The most significant changes made by SFAS 141 are: (1) requiring that the purchase method of accounting be used for all business combinations initiated after June 30, 2001, (2) establishing specific criteria for the recognition of intangible assets separately from goodwill, and (3) requiring unallocated negative goodwill to be written off immediately as an extraordinary gain (instead of being deferred and amortized).

-SFAS 142 supercedes APB 17, "Intangible Assets."
+SFAS 142 supersedes APB 17, "Intangible Assets."
 SFAS 142 primarily addresses the accounting for goodwill and intangible assets subsequent to their acquisition (i.e., the post-acquisition accounting).
-The provisions of SFAS 142 will be effective for fiscal years beginning after December 15, 2001, however, certain provisions of this new standard may also apply to any acquisitions concluded subsequent to June 30, 2001.
-The most significant changes made by SFAS 142 are: (1) goodwill and indefinite lived intangible assets will no longer be amortized, (2) goodwill will be tested for impairment at least annually at the reporting unit level and (3) intangible assets deemed to have an indefinite life will be tested for impairment at least annually.
+The provisions of SFAS 142 will be effective for Quantum's fiscal year beginning April 1, 2002, however, certain provisions of this new standard also apply to any acquisitions concluded subsequent to June 30, 2001.
+The most significant changes made by SFAS 142 are: (1) goodwill and indefinite lived intangible assets will no longer be amortized, (2) goodwill will be tested for impairment at least annually at the reporting unit level using a discounted cash flow analysis and (3) intangible assets deemed to have an indefinite life will be tested for impairment at least annually using a discounted cash flow analysis.

-Quantum is required to adopt SFAS 141 and SFAS 142 on a prospective basis as of April 1, 2002, however, certain provisions of these new standards may also apply to any acquisitions concluded subsequent to June 30, 2001.
-As the Connex acquisition occurred after June 30, 2001, the goodwill of \$5 million that was recorded upon acquisition is not being amortized.
+Quantum is required to adopt SFAS 141 and SFAS 142 on a prospective basis as of April 1, 2002, however, certain provisions of these new standards also apply to any acquisitions concluded subsequent to June 30, 2001.
+Since the Connex acquisition occurred after June 30, 2001, the goodwill of \$4 million that was recorded upon acquisition is not being amortized.
 As a result of implementing these new standards, it is expected that the amortization of goodwill and certain other intangible assets, such as acquired workforce, will cease as of March 31, 2002.
-Application of the non-amortization provisions of the Statement is expected to result in an increase in net income of approximately \$4.9 million (\$0.03 per share) per quarter.
-During fiscal 2003, Quantum will perform the first of the required impairment tests of goodwill as of April 1, 2002 and has not yet determined what the effect of these tests will be on its results of operations and financial position.
+Application of the non-amortization provisions of the Statement is expected to result in an increase in net income of approximately \$4.5 million (\$0.03 per share) per quarter.
+Quantum has not yet determined the effect that the adoption of the remaining provisions of SFAS 141 and SFAS 142 will have on its results of operations and financial position.